SoftwareForScience/jiskefet-miscellaneous-and-discussion/Metadata-for-detector-commissioning.md

 Concerning the **Update mode** of the fields:
 - Insert: direct insert via the API
+- Replace: direct insert via the API, new value replaces existing one
 - Derived from FLPs: aggregated from fields in the FLPs table(s), normally a SUM of partial counters of each FLP
 - Derived from EPNs: aggregated from fields in the EPNs table(s), normally a SUM of partial counters of each EPN